CKPOON0619/traveller/README.md

 ## KIN TODO:

-- Replace country picture if actual(if any)
+- Replace country picture with actual(if any)
+- Investigate query caching in graphql to improve performance
-- Replace card result by infinite scroll using limit and offset
+- Replace card result by infinite scroll using limit and offset api
-- Replace error, loading and empty placeholder with better UI
-- Investigate query caching to improve performance